IATI/D-Portal/plated/README.md

 	plated/publish

-&#8627; Builds and then does a git add/commit/pull/push of all files to publish your pages to github.
+&#8627; Builds your website and then does a git add/commit/pull/push of all files to github.
+**Run this to publish your pages to github.
+View your changes on your shiny new website!**

 You may want to do this manually for more control; _ie. add commit comments, etc._